Christian Abbiati: Return to AC Milan

 Abbiati returned to Italy after being called back by Milan for the 2008–09 season and took over as first choice from Zeljko Kalac after a solid pre-season.
 However, on 15 March 2009, his season was cut short following a severe knee injury in the first half of Milan's 5–1 league win over Siena, after he suffered ligament damage to his right knee from a collision with teammate Giuseppe Favalli.
 He was ruled out of action for six months following rehabilitation and knee surgery.
 In 28 appearances, he kept 11 clean sheets and conceded 27 goals.
 On 8 November, nearly eight months after the injury, Abbiati was called up as Milan's third-choice behind Dida and new acquisition Flavio Roma for Milan's 2–1 away win over Lazio.

 In 2010–11, Abbiati returned as starting goalkeeper for Milan after Dida's departure.
 He added two more year to his contract in July 2010, to last until 30 June 2013.
 He made some crucial saves in the first half of the season and was one of the primary reasons to Milan holding a top spot by January 2011.
 On 7 May 2011, after a series of good performances in crucial matches in the second half of the season, Milan clinched their first Serie A trophy in seven years.
-Abbiati followed up this victory by winning the Supercoppa Italiana over Internazionale, although they were unable to defend the Scudetto, finishing second to champions Juventus.
+Abbiati followed up this victory by winning the Supercoppa Italiana over Inter Milan, although they were unable to defend the Scudetto, finishing second to champions Juventus.

 On 20 May 2013 Abbiati signed a new one-year contract.
 In September 2013, he broke Sebastiano Rossi's record for the most appearances as a goalkeeper for Milan.
 His contract was renewed again on 21 May 2014.
 In the 2014–15 Serie A season, he was named Milan's second-choice goalkeeper following the arrival of former Real Madrid goalkeeper Diego López.
 He received a new one-year contract extension on 1 July 2015.

 During the 2015–16 Serie A season, Abbiati became Milan's third-choice goalkeeper behind 16-year-old Gianluigi Donnarumma.
 He made five appearances in the Coppa Italia, as he helped Milan to reach the final of the tournament, but was benched in favour of Donnarumma in Milan's 1–0 loss to Juventus in the final.
 Although it was initially unknown whether Abbiati would return for the 2016–17 season, he officially announced on 13 May that he would be retiring at the end of the season.
 Despite Milan announcing that Abbiati would make his final appearance in the season finale against Roma on 14 May, Abbiati instead opted to let Donnarumma start due to the importance of the match.
 In total, Abbiati managed 281 league appearances during his 15 years with the club.